MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ```

 ### Running the task
-After approval is granted, you can execute the intended task and PAM will authorize and execute the task on users’ behalf.
+After approval is granted, you can execute the intended task and privileged access will authorize and execute the task on users’ behalf.
 The approval remains valid for the requested duration (default duration is 4 hours), during which the requester can execute the intended task multiple times.
 All such executions are logged and made available for audit for compliance.

 ### Disable privileged access in Office 365
 If needed, you can disable privileged access management in Office 365.
 Disabling privileged access does not delete any associated approval policies or approver groups.